MostafaTaghipour/Distribute-React-Native-Libraries/README.md

 - Use `PascalCase` for the library short name (in case you will have native code, with `js-only` argument script will not ask for this), it is used in native projects (RNModuleTemplate.xcodeproj, RNModuleTemplatePackage.kt etc.).
 If you prefixed your library name with `react-native` use prefix `RN` for the short name (e.g. `RNBlueButton`, BlueButton, Button).
 - Library homepage is used only in `package.json`, if you are not sure, you can press enter to skip this step and modify this field later.
 Library git url is used only in `.podspec` file, same as above (note that this file will be removed if you pass `js-only` argument).
 - Please don't use any special characters in author name since it is a part of Android package name, (e.g. `com.alexdemchenko.reactnativemoduletemplate`) and used in Kotlin and other files.
 Android package name is generated from author name (with removed spaces and lowercased) and library name (with removed dashes).

+Remove .git folder from your project root.

+Add description to root package.json.

 Don't forget to remove the rename script, do `yarn` to install dependencies in root and example folders, and, if you kept native code, do `pod install` in `example/ios`.